 Any absence for reasons other than those listed as EXCUSED ABSENCES are deemed unexcused.
-Upon the third unexcused absence for more than any 30 minute period from school in any school year, the student be classified as a truant.
+Upon the third unexcused absence or tardy for more than any 30 minute period from school in any school year, the student will be classified as a truant.
 Such students will be reported to the Principal or designee.
-This could be grounds for referral to the SART and/or the City or District Attorney’s Office for possible prosecution
+This could be grounds for referral to the SART and/or the City or District Attorney’s Office for possible prosecution in accordance with this Policy.
+Any student who has once been reported as a truant and who is again absent from school without valid excuse one or more days, or tardy on one or more days, shall again be deemed a truant.
+Such students shall be reported to the Principal or designee.

 Tardies

-A tardy occurs when the student is not in their assigned seat when the class beginsIf a child arrives late to school, he/she must stop by the office for a pass to class.
+A tardy occurs when the student is not in their assigned seat when the class begins.If a child arrives late to school, he/she must stop by the office for a pass to class.
 A student who is tardy or absent for more than any 30 minute period during the school day without a valid excuse on three occasions in one school year, is considered truant.
 Such students will be reported to the Principal or designee and may be reported to the Student Attendance Review Team.

+Early Sign-Out Procedure

+Students will be allowed to leave school only with a parent or legal guardian, or with another person designated in advance in Emergency Contact list by a parent or legal guardian.
+Any person picking up a student early must sign a log and show identification in the main office.
+A child will not be released to those not identified on the emergency list.
+Early pick-ups from school that are more than 30 minutes before the end of the school day without a valid excuse will also be considered an unexcused absence.

 Verifying Absences

-When a student is absent from school for any reason, the parent or guardian must notify the school A phone call the day of the absence by the parent or guardian is acceptable.
-A note stating the reason for the absence on or before the return day is preferred All absences must be cleared within three (3) school days from the last consecutive day of absence.
+When a student is absent from school for any reason, the parent or guardian must notify the school in one of the following ways:

+A phone call to the main office the day of the absence by the parent or guardian is acceptable.
+The main office employee taking the phone call shall subsequently record the following:

+Name of student;

+Name of parent/guardian or parent representative;

+Name of verifying employee;

+Date or dates of absence; and

+Reason for absence.

+A note signed by a parent/guardian stating the reason for the absence on or before the return day (this method of verification is preferred).

+Visit to the student's home by the verifying employee, or any other reasonable method, which establishes the fact that the student was absent for the reasons stated.
+A written recording shall be made, including information outlined above.

+Healthcare provider verification:

+A healthcare provider’s note of illness will be accepted for any reported absence.
+When a student has had 14 absences in the school year for illness verified by methods listed in #1-#3 above without a healthcare provider's note, any further absences for illness must be verified by a healthcare provider.

+All absences must be cleared within three (3) school days from the last consecutive day of absence.
 After that time, all absences will be considered unexcused.
 Under state funding guidelines, it is fraudulent for a parent to falsely excuse a student’s absence or tardiness.

+Truancy Procedure

-’s policy requires it to notify parents by mail upon a student’s classification as a truantmay include:
+LALPA’s policy requires it to notify parents by mail upon a student’s classification as a truant.
+This notification may include: